Assault Lily: Production and release

 An anime television series adaptation titled Assault Lily Bouquet was announced on October 13, 2019.
 The series was produced by Shaft, directed by Shouji Saeki, and chief directed by Hajime Ootani, with Mieko Hosoi designing the characters.
 Akito Matsuda composed the music, and both Saeki and Shaft, under the pseudonym Fuyashi Tō, are credited for series composition, with Saeki himself writing the scripts for all of the episodes.
 Kazuya Shiotsuki (Shaft), Sayuri Sakimoto, and Kentarou Tokiwa were the chief animation directors; and following episode 8, Akihisa Takano (Shaft) joined as a fourth chief animation director.

+The franchise's original creator, Kenei Obanazawa, called it "technical yuri" in an interview with Animate, but specifically stated that while he's not opposed to kissing as an overt display of intimacy between characters, he prefers characters to develop deep and meaningful emotional relationships with each other first.
+He even specifically informed the team of the series that he was not against kissing, but asked them not to force the characters to kiss in the first episode already.

 Raise A Suilen performed the opening theme "Sacred world".
 Hitotsuyanagi-tai, a unit consisting of the main characters, performed the first ending theme "Edel Lilie" from Episodes 1–4, 6–7, and 10–12, while Hikaru Akao and Yūko Natsuyoshi performed the second ending theme "Heart + Heart" for Episode 5 as their characters Riri Hitotsuyanagi and Yuyu Shirai, respectively, Hitotsuyanagi-tai performed the third ending theme "GROWING*" for Episode 8, and Miku Itō performed the fourth ending theme "Mabataki" (まばたき) for Episode 9 as her character Yuri Hitotsuyanagi.

-The series was originally scheduled for a July 2020 debut, but due to the COVID-19 pandemic, it aired from October 2 to December 25, 2020 on TBS and BS-TBS.
+The series was originally scheduled for a July 2020 debut, but due to the COVID-19 pandemic, it aired from October 2 to December 25, 2020, on TBS and BS-TBS.
 (Note: TBS listed the series premiere at 25:28 on October 1, 2020, which is effectively October 2 at 1:28 a.m.
 JST.)
 Funimation licensed the series and streamed it on its website in North America and the British Isles.
 On October 29, 2020, Funimation announced that the series would receive an English dub, which premiered the following day.

-On January 12, 2021, it was announced that the series would be getting a spin-off mini-anime, titled Assault Lily Fruits (アサルトリリィ ふるーつ), which was released from July 20, 2021 to January 4, 2022.
+On January 12, 2021, it was announced that the series would be getting a spin-off mini-anime, titled Assault Lily Fruits (アサルトリリィ ふるーつ), which was released from July 20, 2021, to January 4, 2022.
 Shouji Saeki returned to direct the series with Akito Matsuda's music; Yumi Shimizu designed the series' chibi characters; and Shaft producer Miku Ooshima wrote the screenplay.
 Hikaru Akao, Yūko Natsuyoshi, Ayaka Fujii, and Kaori Maeda performed the series' theme "Can't Stop Fruity" as their respective characters.